 It is a great under the sea craft to make with preschoolers, kindergarteners, and school-age kids.

 It comes with a jellyfish printable template that you can cut out and glue together.
 There is plenty of cutting and gluing involved.
-This means it an excellent craft to work on kids’ scissor skills and fine motor skills!
+This means it is an excellent craft to work on kids’ scissor skills and fine motor skills!
 Add this craft idea to your summer camp craft list and kids will have lots of fun making this beautiful jellyfish craft!

 The jellyfish’s tentacles are made of colorful paper chains which look super cute when the kids wiggle it.
 You can also make it a hanging jellyfish craft by making a loop using yarn and sticking it behind the jellyfish head.